 Is it possible to put curtains over shutters?

 Absolutely, yes.
 If you want to, you can put curtains over shutters and in fact, they can make a lovely pairing.

-Pairing curtains and shutters together has functional advantages as too.
-For example, if you wanted your view to be completely exposed, a sheer curtain would allow you to do so whilst filtering the light from entering a room, providing protection from the glare of passers by and reducing bugs entering the room.
+Pairing curtains and shutters together has functional advantages too.
+For example, if you wanted your view to be completely exposed, a sheer curtain would allow you to do so whilst filtering the light from entering a room, providing protection from the glare of passers-by and reducing bugs entering the room.

-If it is optimum black out you require, you may consider adding a curtain to achieve a greater level of black out to a room.
-Larger louvres on your shutters will mean fewer slats and less light gaps which will go a long way in achieving a good level of darkness.
+If it is the optimum blackout you require, you may consider adding a curtain to achieve a greater level of blackout in a room.
+Larger louvres on your shutters will mean fewer slats and fewer light gaps which will go a long way in achieving a good level of darkness.

-For optimum blackout, we can supply shutters with integrated blinds which will act as a secondary layer between your shutters and windows.
+For optimum room darkening, we can supply shutters with integrated blinds which will act as a secondary layer between your shutters and windows.
 The blind can be pulled down when the shutters are open and remain in place while the louvres are either closed or opened.

 Adding curtains with shutters to a window’s dressing allows you to experiment with colour combinations of curtains and change them easily when required.
 Customers often choose curtains which contrast the colour of the shutter to add depth to a window and make it stand out from the décor around it.
 You could even opt for bold prints and patterns if you wanted or add a vintage touch with some regal tiebacks for a more tailored look.

 So, there you have it – the answer in short is that you don’t need to have curtains installed alongside window shutters but lots of people still choose to have both.
 Curtains are often added for aesthetic reasons, but either way, the focus of your room will be shifted towards your windows.
 Whether your choices are to achieve a simplistic, modern, or practical look of stand-alone shutters or a tasteful pairing of curtains and shutters to create a more classic-looking window dressing.Get in touch!